Frequently Asked Questions

 Because our program is condensed and fast paced, we are unable to give credit for any prior dental education.

-Aspire Dental Assisting School provides a third-party financing plan called CareCredit, which is a line of credit that covers program costs.
-With CareCredit, you will enjoy these benefits:
+Aspire Dental Assisting School provides third-party financial assistance through Cherry Payment Plans, which provides immediate funds that covers program costs.
+With Cherry, you will enjoy these benefits: